 Finally, unlike most of its peers, Pepperstone charges zero inactivity fees.
 However, any positions you hold overnight with this platform are subject to swap rates.
 Visit Pepperstone’s pricing page for a detailed account of how this broker calculated swap rates for different financial instruments.

-4. FP Markets – Top Option for Advanced Traders
+4. FP Markets – Best UK Stock Broker for Advanced Traders

-Besides hosting multiple trading platforms, FP Markets offers users access to the Iress platform.
-It comes with numerous superior functionalities tailored especially for advanced traders.
+In addition to the platforms we’ve mentioned, FP Markets users have access to Iress.
+It comes with numerous superior functionalities ideal for advanced traders.
 They range from direct market access (DMA) and level 2 market depth to algorithmic trading and API integration.
+Note that the minimum deposit requirement for Iress is £1,000.

 Pros